Various organisations offer a range of carer workshops and training that look at different aspects of care.

 The Open University have a free Caring for Adults course which is an introductory course for anyone in a caring role, either paid or unpaid.
 It builds on what you already know to give you a better understanding of your role as a carer.
 It also supports your own well-being by giving you some ideas and information about looking after yourself and dealing with stress.

-Carers UK have developed Learning for Living which is designed to help you identify the skills you have gained through caring, figure out what you need and help you chart a path to get there, whether you are still caring or your caring has come to an end.
+Carers UK has developed Learning for Living which is designed to help you identify the skills you have gained through caring, figure out what you need and help you chart a path to get there, whether you are still caring or your caring has come to an end.